softwaresocialist/linux-ryzen-undervolt-ui/README.md

 WARNING:
 Incorrect offsets may cause system instability or damage.
 Use at your own risk.
 Only processors that are supported by the Ryzen SMU driver should work.
+ONLY RYZEN 5000 is suppoerted right now (9000 is being worked on)
 ## Prerequisites

     - Ryzen CPU